 Damien Contandriopoulos (Ph.
-D.) is full professor in the Faculty of Nursing, researcher at the Public Health Research Institute at University of Montreal (IRSPUM), co-director of the knowledge translation platform in Quebec's provincial Nursing intervention network.
+D.) is full professor in the School of Nursing of the University of Victoria (BC Canada).
 His main areas of research are focused on the analysis of health policy-making processes, the use of evidence in decision-making and the analysis of highly performing models of healthcare delivery.
 He holds a Canadian Institutes for Health Research chair on health policy and evidence.

-Keynote: Academisation / Professionalisation - Fit for the future
+Keynote: Academisation / (Inter-)Professionalization – Together fit for the future

 The discussion between health professions about the necessity of interprofessional teaching and working-processes in order to improve a better health care quality grows visible over the last years and enforces the development of many practical projects.
 This subject matter is most of the time discussed either from an educational or from the health care perspective.
 In the last years publications shows the connection and dependency of both areas.
 Not only is interprofessionality or interdisciplinarity a central condition for Teaching and working-processes, but it also a relevant basic for the process of the academisation of health professions.